PlatONnetwork/docs/docs/离线PlatON MTool使用手册.md

 > recipient: recipient address;

-### Create a new restricting plans
+### Create a new Lockup plans

-Creating a new restricting plan, node's LATs will be transferred to a specified precompiled contract.
+Creating a new Lockup plan, node's LATs will be transferred to a specified precompiled contract.
 The LATs will be transferred to the specified account multiple times at specified intervals.
-Before creating a new restricting, you need to create a restricting plan description file in json format.
+Before creating a new Lockup plan, you need to create a Lockup plan description file in json format.

-- restricting plan description file，retricting_plans.json
+- Lockup plan description file，retricting_plans.json

 ```json
 {